lsevero/abclj/examples/game-of-life/README.md

 ## Comments

-The file `logic.clj` is basically a copy and paste from [Armed Bear Sample Code](https://common-lisp.net/project/armedbear/doc/abcl-user.html) on `life.lisp` file.
+The file `life.clj` is basically a copy and paste from [Armed Bear Sample Code](https://common-lisp.net/project/armedbear/doc/abcl-user.html) on `life.lisp` file.
 Which is amazing!
 The necessary modifications were: